IOKG04/MBPL/specifications/Syntax.md

 ```

 Every function returns a value which can be specified using `self <- [value]` where [value] is the return value
+The value is returned after every statement is executed

 Named functions can be called using `[name]([arguments])` where [name] is the name of the function and [arguments] is the arguments given to the function
 Anonymous functions can be called using `[definition]([arguments])` where [definition] is the definition of the function and [arguments] is the arguments given to the function